‘When the blood begins to flow, who will be left to scream…’

 Dear God No! is a 2011 American exploitation/biker/horror film written and directed by James Anthony Bickert.
 A sequel, Frankenstein Created Bikers, was released in 2016.

-Jett Bryant, Madeline Brumby, Paul McComiskey and Olivia LaCroix.
+The movie stars Jett Bryant, Madeline Brumby, Paul McComiskey and Olivia LaCroix.

-The film was funded on a shoestring by the producers and when they ran out of money a successful Kickstarter campaign was launched which raised $7665 to complete post production.
+The film was funded on a shoestring by the producers and when they ran out of money a successful Kickstarter campaign was launched which raised $7665 to complete post-production.
 The US DVD release is uncut but in the UK, the BBFC cut 1m 34s for its Monster Pictures release.

-1976: Outlaw motorcycle gang The Impalers tri-state rape and murder spree ends in a bloody massacre with rival club Satan’s Own.
+1976: Outlaw motorcycle gang The Impalers tri-state assault and murder spree ends in a bloody massacre with rival club Satan’s Own.
 The surviving members seek refuge in a secluded cabin deep in the North Georgia mountains.